 At TruPaths, we understand that cocaine addiction often starts with energy, confidence, or a sense of escape but ends with exhaustion, anxiety, and emotional isolation.
 Whether it’s powder cocaine or crack, the crash is real and so is the shame that often follows.

 This page exists to help you understand what cocaine addiction looks like, why it happens, and how recovery can start not with punishment, but with compassion and care.
-We don’t offer treatment ourselves, but we help connect you with reputable recovery centers that do.
+We don’t offer treatment ourselves, but we help you connect with reputable recovery centers that do.

 Cocaine is a stimulant that creates intense bursts of energy, alertness, and euphoria.
 It affects dopamine levels in the brain leading to strong cravings and psychological dependence, even after just a few uses.
 It’s often used socially, secretly, or to stay functional until it starts controlling the person using it.